PaulBreard/PokeApp/README.md

 ### 5.1.2
 - Capitalized berry's firmness type in the berries list
 - Replaced hyphens in berries name with blank spaces
-- Bug fixes on settings' page
+- Fixed an issue on settings' page
 - Blur overlay while loading details pages now adapts to the theme mode

 ### 5.1.1